Skip to main content

 "Did you get any leads?"
 Ajabdeh asked.
 Lata shook her head.

-" Well the NGO belongs to a certain Veer Singh Rathore, he is about seventy-five and active in the NGO."
+"Well, the NGO they talked of belongs to a certain Veer Singh Rathore; he is about seventy-five and active in the NGO."

 "Did you talk to him?"
 Ajabdeh asked worriedly.

 "No. Therein lies the problem."
-Lata took out an artist's sketch "All three children claim this man came to them at night."
+Lata took out an artist's sketch, "All three children claim this man came to them at night."
 Ajabdeh looked at the sketch in disgust.

 "So what is the plan?"
 Ajabdeh asked.

 "We need someone inside the place to catch them red-handed, you know how these people get away with the money."
-Lata spoke "I have already found a constable.
+Lata spoke, "I have already found a constable.
 She will be in disguise.
 But I need your help."

 "Anything."
 Ajabdeh spoke, " Should I go with her?"